vinayakb31/Trendition/README.md

 # Trendition
-Web hosting for Trendition Agency
+Modern and sleek website development for Trendition Agency